bjrnschmdt/framework_scrollytelling_sleep_across_lifespan/src/index.md

       // Update the chartElement with the current step set(chartElement, steps[step]);

+      // Update the chartElement with the current step set(prediction, undefined);

       // Additional behavior for the last section (step 8) if (step === "8") {
         info.classList.add("interactive");
-        console.log("Enabled interactive graphic for the last section.");
+        /* console.log("Enabled interactive graphic for the last section."); */
       }
     } else {
       // Section is not visible